 At Holden Lane Primary School, the children have a broad appreciation of books through various reading schemes such as Oxford Reading Tree, Oxford Tree Tops, Rigby Rocket, Rigby Star, Project X Phonics, Ginn New Reading 360 and Heinemann Rapid Readers.
-They also have access to high quality books within their class libraries and as part of their Creative Curriculum topics.
+They also have access to high quality books within their class libraries.

-During whole class reading lessons, the children read a range of fiction and non-fiction texts to develop their skills of decoding, skimming and scanning, inference and deduction, and commenting on the use of language and authorial intent.
+During whole class reading lessons, the children read a range of fiction, non-fiction texts and poetry to develop their skills of decoding, skimming and scanning, inference and deduction, and commenting on the use of language and authorial intent.

 Personal, Social and Health Education